featbit/featbit-docs/pages/licenses/overview.md

 # License

-FeatBit is an Open Core product.
-The bulk of the code is under permissive MIT license.
-See the [LICENSE](https://github.com/featbit/featbit/blob/main/LICENSE) file for details.
+FeatBit is an Open Core product, with the majority of its code under the permissive MIT license.
+For detailed information, refer to the [LICENSE](https://github.com/featbit/featbit/blob/main/LICENSE) file.

-The following listed features are protected by a license key
+Certain features in FeatBit are subject to licensing restrictions and require a valid license key.
+These features include:

 - Schedule
 - Change request
-- SSO
+- Single Sign-On (SSO)
 - Multi-organizations

-A license key is associated with a workspace, once a license key is setup, it's applicalble to all organizations of the workspace.
+Each license key is associated with a specific workspace.
+Once set up, the license key applies to all organizations within that workspace.